Schedule an Appointment

 Tips for Adjusting to the Fall Time Change

-We get an extra hour this weekend when the clocks “fall back” at 2 a.m.
-Sunday!
-The switch to standard time in autumn is easier on most people than springing forward in March.
+The switch to Standard Time in autumn is easier on most people than springing forward in March.
 But our bodies still need time to adjust to the difference – especially with darkness falling an hour earlier in the evening.

 Studies have shown that people lose sleep during the week after the time change because, with the hour difference, they wake up earlier and have trouble getting to sleep at night.
 And with the early evening darkness, some people tend to become more irritable, moody and lethargic.